Lizzy Lind af Hageby: The Shambles of Science

 If true, the allegations meant that the experiment had violated the Cruelty to Animals Act 1876, which required for that kind of procedure that the animal be anaesthetized and used once before being euthanized.
 (Other licences permitted the vivisection of conscious animals.)
 Coleridge accused Bayliss in public of having broken the law.
 Bayliss responded with a lawsuit.

 The trial opened in November 1903, by which time the diary had been published by Ernest Bell of Covent Garden, first as Eye-Witnesses, later as The Shambles of Science: Extracts from the Diary of Two Students of Physiology.
 Lind af Hageby and Schartau testified that they had watched as the dog was brought into the lecture theatre, said they had not smelled or seen any apparatus that would deliver the A.C.E. mixture normally used as an anaesthetic.
 They testified that the dog had made movements they regarded as "violent and purposeful."
 Bayliss testified that the dog had been anaesthetized and was suffering from chorea, a disease that caused involuntary spasms.

 The jury accepted Bayliss's account and awarded him £2,000 with £3,000 costs.
 The publisher withdrew the diary and handed all remaining copies to Bayliss's lawyer.
 Lind af Hageby later republished it without the chapter called "Fun," and with a new chapter about the trial, printing a fifth edition by 1913.
 The protracted scandal prompted the government to set up the Second Royal Commission on Vivisection in 1907; it appointed vivisectors to the commission and allowed it to sit in private.

 Animal Defence and Anti-Vivisection Society

 Lind af Hageby co-founded the Animal Defence and Anti-Vivisection Society (ADAVS) in 1906 with the Duchess of Hamilton, with a shop and office at 170 Piccadilly, London.
 As part of the society's work, Lind af Hageby drafted a petition in or around 1906, An Anti-Vivisection Declaration, which was distributed around the world, translated into several languages, and signed by prominent anti-vivisectionists.
 In July 1909 she organized the first international anti-vivisection conference in London; Mary Ann Elston writes that the conference promoted gradualism in the fight to end vivisection.
-In 1911 she was living with Margaret Damer Dawson Commandant & founder of the Women Police Service who also helped organise the International Congress of Animal Protection Societies in London in 1906.
+In 1911 she was living with Margaret Damer Dawson Commandant & founder of the Women Police Service who also helped organize the International Congress of Animal Protection Societies in London in 1906.